mullach/Github-Training-Repository/README.md

     * you can play around with pytest in your terminal in VS Code
 15. Create an environment.yml that specifies how your virtual environment can be recreated and save it in the repository
 16. Send back a pull request
-17. Invite one of the data scientist (either florian@allfed.info or morgan@allfed.info) to review your pull request
+17. Check back in with Morgan or Florian if you have any questions (florian@allfed.info or morgan@allfed.info)

 If you get stuck at any point please reach out to one of the data scientists (either florian@allfed.info or morgan@allfed.info).